-Awards made under this announcement are subject to the availability of federal funds.
+Awards made under this funding opportunity are subject to the availability of federal funds.

-Applications requesting an award amount that exceeds the Award Ceiling per budget period, or per project period, as stated in this section, will be disqualified from competitive review and from funding under this announcement.
+Applications requesting an award amount that exceeds the Award Ceiling per budget period, or per project period, as stated in this section, will be disqualified from competitive review and funding under this funding opportunity.
 This disqualification applies only to the Award Ceiling listed for the first 12-month budget period for projects with multiple budget periods.
 If the project and budget period are the same, the disqualification applies to the Award Ceiling listed for the project period.
 Please see Section III.3.
 Other, Application Disqualification Factors.

 Note: For those programs that require matching or cost sharing, recipients will be held accountable for projected commitments of non-federal resources in their application budgets and budget justifications by budget period or by project period for fully funded awards, even if the projected commitment exceeds the required amount of match or cost share.
 A recipient's failure to provide the required matching amount may result in the disallowance of federal funds.
-See Section III.2. of this announcement for information on cost-sharing or matching requirements.
+For more information on these requirements, see Section III.2.
+Cost Sharing or Matching.